ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

     Users should be aware that the GLO-90 dataset has a pixel spacing of 90 meters, which is not as detailed as the 30-m pixel spacing in the GLO-30 DEM.

-Table 1 summarizes ASF's DEM source.
-Note that in each case, the DEM is resampled to RTC spacing and reprojected to a UTM Zone (WGS84), and a geoid correction is applied before being used for RTC processing.
+Table 1 summarizes ASF's DEM sources.
+Note that we currently only support using the Copernicus 30-m DEM for processing.
+The source DEM is resampled to RTC spacing and reprojected to a UTM Zone (WGS84), and a geoid correction is applied before being used for RTC processing.

 | Resolution | DEM     | Vertical Datum | Area                           | Posting         | Priority |
 |------------|---------|----------------|--------------------------------|-----------------|----------|